OkayHughes/open-lab-notebook/src/posts/DA_HOMME/hybrid_coords.md

   which can be translated into a monotonicity constraint.
 When this is combined with `$$\Delta \phi > 0$$`, I expect this gives us the best strategy to show that this initialization strategy works.
   * Current progress:
       - (ongoing) determine why this fails for the DCMIP2016 test case.
-Does it work analytically?
+It seems to hold analytically, but is the code right?
       - Write up these initialization findings into a document to share with Sandia.
       -